opendistro/for-elasticsearch-docs/docs/security-configuration/saml.md

 server.xsrf.whitelist: ["/_opendistro/_security/saml/acs", "/_opendistro/_security/saml/logout"]
 ```

-### IdP-initated SSO
+### IdP-initiated SSO

-To use IdP-initiated SSO, set the Assertion Consumer Service endpoint of your IdP to:
+To use IdP-initiated SSO, set the Assertion Consumer Service endpoint of your IdP to this:

 ```
 /_opendistro/_security/saml/acs/idpinitiated